pass-me-dachips/gce/docmd/gcce.md

 eg: reading from a file.

 GCE WOULD HARDLY OR WOULD NEVER STRIP ANY FEATURE PAPKAGES OR GCCES COMPLETELY RELY ON

+coreapi end point for service apis and notstatic header set to true

+coreutils endpoint for utils like ping and notstatic header set to true

+anything else if for serving web contents

+SERVICE API ENDPOINT STRUCTURE THE ONE THAT THE GCCE NEEDS => /coreapi/<type>/<operation>/<oid>
+header {
+notstatic: true,
+Content-Type: application/json
+version: 1
+}

+where type => is the type of request eg : fs, spkg, operation => is the operation eg for fs: readdir etc, for spkg: add, etc oid => operation id

+the gce api version is different from the environment version, the gce version is not frequently updating that been said, currently the version is 1 and and it must be specified in the version headder. if you used any version not existing: error boom. the payload of the request must be an objecr also

+reponse payload :

+if the response was not even processed due to bad request, you would get :
+{
+error: <message>,
+code: -1
+}
+and a status of 400 always

+if the request was processedc you would get status 200 regardless of wether the requst was succesul or not. the payload goes : {
+ack: bool,
+sig: string,
+oid: string,
+code : <always 0>,
+payload : {...}
+}

+the ack is either true or false, which means acknowoledged, the sig is the signall. read signal to learn more. the oid is the oid you specified. the code is aleays 0 and the payload is always an object